11 Ways to Reduce Cortisol Levels Naturally:

 How to Decrease Cortisol Levels

-Stress can’t always be avoided, certainly not completely, however we can learn how to better cope with the stress that is in our life.
+Stress can’t always be avoided, certainly not completely, however we can learn how to better cope with the stresses of life.

 The following suggestions will help you to reduce stress on your body and help your adrenal glands to function better.

-If your blood sugar is out of balance, this will place extra stress on the body.
+If your blood sugar is out of balance, this can place extra stress on your body.

 The food we eat is converted into glucose which provides fuel for our cells.